 To apply, students must complete the Free Application for Federal Student Aid (FAFSA).
 You may qualify for:

 - A subsidized loan (based on financial need) - The U.S. Department of Education pays the interest on this loan while you’re in school at least half-time (6 credits), for the first six months after you leave school (referred to as a grace period), and during a period of deferment (a postponement of loan payments).

 - An unsubsidized loan – Loan interest begins accruing/accumulating when the loan is disbursed/sent to the student’s billing account at the College.
 The student is responsible for paying the interest that will accrue during all periods of enrollment and non-enrollment.

 Requirements to borrow federal direct loans

-- Student must complete entrance counseling, a tool to ensure obligations to repay the loan are understood;
+- You must complete entrance counseling, a tool to ensure obligations to repay the loan are understood;

-- Student must sign a loan contract called a Master Promissory Note (MPN), agreeing to the terms of the loan;
+- You must sign a loan contract called a Master Promissory Note (MPN), agreeing to the terms of the loan;

-- Student must be making satisfactory academic progress;
+- You must be making satisfactory academic progress;

-- Students must accept their student loans in Self-Service.
+- You must accept their student loans in Self-Service.
 A step-by-step guide is available to walk you through the entire process and also provides additional information related to reducing or canceling loans.

 Receiving your loan funds